Comparing Buying New vs. Used Cars

 An obvious and significant difference between used and new cars is price.
 Used cars will always have a lower price tag than the same car that’s brand new and there’s no getting around it.
+For many buyers, a used car offers great value without breaking the bank.
 However, it’s important to understand that used vehicles can also be more expensive than new cars of a different brand, model and age.

 For people who do not have the cash to buy a vehicle outright, things get more complicated when you start talking about taking out a car loan.
 You might expect that the interest rates for used cars would be lower than they are for new automobiles because they’re also cheaper to buy.
 In fact, the opposite is true.